 “For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth..”
 (Romans 1:16)

 Denver Broncos quarterback Tim Tebow has been one of the hottest topics in sports for the past two months.
 While leading the Denver Broncos to a 6-1 record since taking over as their starter, Tebow’s unorthodox style of play and string of incredible 4th quarter comeback wins has been debated thousands of times by journalists and broadcast analysts.
 However, his outspoken faith in Jesus Christ has truly been a lightning rod of controversy.
 In the book of Acts, disciples of Jesus were accused of “turning the world upside down” with their outspoken faith, and the sports world is now experiencing something similar.
 Tebow a born again Christian and missionary to the Philippines has not shied away from sharing his love of God and Jesus Christ with reporters and fans alike.
 And in face of massive criticism, persecution and hatred, he stands tall, leaning on his faith to continue sharing the light of the Gospel and truly being revolutionary in his bold stance for Christianity.
 Along with him there are many proud Christian speakers who you could find through places like Playing Field Promotions who want to share their beliefs and inspire others.
+This motivational christian speaker like others could help you to enlighten and enrich your lives, so you could look towards a brighter future.

 College Phenom – Super Controversy